 About a half-mile from the depot you’ll get to the first water crossing, overlooking Battery Creek and Rabbit Island to the east.
 The next great view of the waterway and the surrounding estuaries comes another mile down the road.

 You’ll get one more gorgeous marsh view before you get to the end of the trail on Ribaut Road.

-Two more sections of the trail are scheduled to be constructed by the end of 2014, extending the popular greenway another four miles.
-When completed, the Spanish Moss Trail will run a total of 13.6 miles, connecting the towns of Port Royal, Beaufort, Burton and Grays Hill to the Whale Branch Pier.
+Construction of the trail continues.
+When completed, the Spanish Moss Trail will run approximately 16 miles connecting the towns of Port Royal, Beaufort, Burton and Grays Hill to the Whale Branch River.

 If you prefer cycling to hoofing it, you can rent a bike from Lowcountry Bicycles.
 Cruisers are just $6 an hour.

 For more information and a map of the Spanish Moss Trail, click here.